frederickluser/ecic/README.md

 ## Installation

-You can install `ecic` from Github.
+You can install `ecic` from GitHub.

 ``` r
 # install.packages("remotes")